open-atmos/PySDM/README.md

 PySDM is a package for simulating the dynamics of population of particles immersed in moist air using the particle-based (a.k.a. super-droplet) approach to represent aerosol/cloud/rain microphysics.
-The package core is a Pythonic high-performance multi-threaded/GPU implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth ([Shima et al. 2009](http://doi.org/10.1002/qj.441)), hence the name.
+The package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth ([Shima et al. 2009](http://doi.org/10.1002/qj.441)), hence the name.
+PySDM has three alternative number-crunching backends
+  available: multi-threaded CPU backends based on [Numba](http://numba.pydata.org/) and [Pythran](https://pythran.readthedocs.io/en/latest/), and a GPU-resident backend built on top of [ThrustRTC](https://pypi.org/project/ThrustRTC/).

 ## Dependencies and installation